6 Long-Weekend Getaways to Take This August

 The North Fork, NY

 Unlike its ritzy South Fork sibling, the North Fork retains its rural roots, world-class vineyards, and mom-and-pop shops.
-In Greenport, long a destination for antiquing and hopping the ferry to Shelter Island, relative newcomers American Beech (opened in 2015) and Sound View (a summer 2017 debut) have upped the sleep stakes, offering simply dressed, beachy bedrooms, and destination restaurants at American Beech’s namesake restaurant and Sound View’s, Halyard eatery.
+In Greenport, long a destination for antiquing and hopping the ferry to Shelter Island, relative newcomers American Beech and Sound View have upped the sleep stakes, offering simply dressed, beachy bedrooms, and destination restaurants at American Beech’s namesake restaurant and Sound View’s Halyard.
 For romantic water views, know that all of the Deluxe Rooms and Suites at Sound View have private balconies overlooking the calm Long Island Sound, and there’s an outdoor pool overlooking the hotel’s private beach.
-Beyond Greenport, don’t miss the region’s bounty of vineyards, including bubbly specialists, Sparkling Pointe, and the family run Bedell Cellars, with its handcrafted blends and custom labels by renowned contemporary artists.
+Beyond Greenport, don’t miss the region’s bounty of vineyards, including bubbly specialists, Sparkling Pointe, and the family-run Bedell Cellars, with its handcrafted blends and custom labels by renowned contemporary artists.
 For a memorable meal, book in advance at the North Fork Table & Inn, where the menu is a celebration of all local organic produce, seafood from the Peconic Bay, and award-winning duck.
-July also marks the start of the Dances in the Park festival, with live bands playing in Mitchell Park overlooking the harbor every Monday from July 2.

 RELATED: 8 Easy Weekend Getaways from NYC

 Plum Island, MA